 Major changes in senior management, especially in smaller and mid-sized companies, are important to check out – because this might mean that something is not right.
 If you detect a change in the board, find out the reason before you continue to deliver.

-3. The customer features in negative news stories
+3. The customer is featured in negative news stories

 Reputational damage can lead to financial loss.
 Keep a close eye on the media and be especially alert if the negative news is accompanied by a change in payment behavior.